If you would like more information about the profile please click

 The institution is keen to partner SMEs and MNEs through a licensing model.

 Inductive coupled plasma (ICP) dry etching using Chlorine (Cl2) and Boron trichloride (BCl3) gas, is one of the processes that is traditionally employed for etching GaN.
 However, there are certain drawbacks.
 The lithography resist with thickness as high as 10um may be burnt or becomes difficult to be removed.

-The Singapore research institution has developed a novel wet chemical etching technique of GaN using laser.
+The Singapore research institution has developed a novel chemical etching technique of GaN using a proprietary method.
 The new technique eliminates the need for masks, thus there is no need for a lithography process.
-Using laser for the etching process increases the etching speed and enables creation of a clean deep vertical trench from the GaN wafer surface down to the sapphire substrate.
+Using the new proprietary method for the etching process increases the etching speed and enables creation of a clean deep vertical trench from the GaN wafer surface down to the sapphire substrate.

-Using the novel etching process, the research institution is keen to establish partnerships with industry players (SMEs of all sizes or MNEs e.g. semiconductor technologies provider) through a licensing agreement.
+Using the novel proprietary process, the research institution is keen to establish partnerships with industry players (SMEs of all sizes or MNEs e.g. semiconductor technologies provider) through a licensing agreement.

 • Use in semiconductor industry for LED chip fabrication and packaging of Integrated Circuit (IC) chip (IC chip dicing process).

 • It can also be used in the mechanical industry for precision laser micromachining, mechanical part machining, plastic injection moulding fabrication, ceramic and glass micromachining (AlN ceramics micromachining).